United States Regiments & Batteries * Massachusetts

 1862

-August 30 Organized at Pittsfield under Colonel Oliver Edwards
+August 30 The 37th Massachusetts Infantry Regiment was organized at Pittsfield under the command of Colonel Oliver Edwards.

-September 7 Left State for Washington, D.C.
-Attached to 2nd Brigade, 3rd Division, 6th Army Corps, Army of the Potomac and duty at Downsville, Md.
+September 7 Left Massachusetts for Washington, D.C.
+Attached to 2nd Brigade, 3rd Division, 6th Corps, Army of the Potomac and duty at Downsville, Md.

 October 20 –